-- 20 Million Miles to Earth (1957) : A spaceship freshly returned from Venus crashes into the sea near Italy.
+- Twenty Million Miles To Earth (1957) : A spaceship freshly returned from Venus crashes into the sea near Italy.
 An embryo washes up on the beach and is found by a small boy, who sells it to a zoologist.
 A reptilian monster hatches from the embryo and quickly grows to enormous proportions, whereupon it terrorizes Rome.
 A movie by Ray Harryhausen.

 - The Amazing Colossal Man (1957) : Colonel Glen Manning is exposed to radiation and he starts growing to tremendous size, cutting off the blood supply to his brain thus causing him to go mad.
 By Bert I Gordon.